 Deploying all content

-Select the stage to deploy from and click the deployment button.
+Select the stage to deploy from and then select the deployment button.
 The deployment process creates a duplicate workspace in the target stage.
 This workspace includes all the content existing in the current stage.

-To deploy only specific items, click the Show more link, and select the items you wish to deploy.
+To deploy only specific items, select the Show more link, and then select the items you wish to deploy.
 When clicking the deploy button, only the selected items are deployed to the next stage.

-Since dashboards, reports and datasets are related and have dependencies, you can use the select related button to check all items that those items are dependent on.
+Since dashboards, reports, datasets and dataflows are related and have dependencies, you can use the select related button to check all items that those items are dependent on.
 For example, if you want to deploy a report to the next stage, clicking the select related button will mark the dataset that the report is connected to, so that both will be deployed at once and the report will not break.

-- You might get unexpected results if you choose to deploy a report or dashboard without its dataset.
-This can happen when the dataset in the target stage, has changed and is no longer identical to the one in the stage you're deploying from.
+- You might get unexpected results if you choose to deploy a Power BI item without the item it's dependent on.
+This can happen when a dataset or a dataflow in the target stage, has changed and is no longer identical to the one in the stage you're deploying from.

 You can choose to deploy to a previous stage, for example in a scenario where you assign an existing workspace to a production stage and then deploy it backwards, first to the test stage, and then to the development one.

-Deploying to a previous stage works only if the previous stage is empty of content.
-When deploying to previous stage, you can't select specific items.
+Deploying to a previous stage works only if the previous stage is empty.
+When deploying to a previous stage, you can't select specific items.
 All content in the stage will be deployed.

 When working in a deployment pipeline, different stages may have different configurations.
 For example, each stage can have different databases or different query parameters.
 The development stage might query sample data from the database, while the test and production stages query the entire database.

-In the pipeline stage you want to create a dataset rule for, click Deployment settings.
+In the pipeline stage you want to create a deployment rule for, select Deployment settings.

-Data source rules The data source list is taken from the dataset of the source pipeline stage.
-From the data source list, select a data source to be replaced.
+From the data source list, select a data source name to be updated.
 Use one of the following methods to select a value to replace the one from the source stage: